amethyst/rendy/README.md

 Most of the features provided by rendy can be used independently from others.
 This helps to keep API clean and hopefuly sound.
-Top-level umbrela crate `rendy` has feature for each subcrates so that they could be enabled separately (subcrate will also enable its depenencies).
+Top-level umbrella crate `rendy` has feature for each subcrates so that they could be enabled separately (subcrate will also enable its depenencies).

 ## Who is using it?